radius-project/docs/docs/content/getting-started/_index.md

 If in case you'd prefer to run a [dev container](https://code.visualstudio.com/docs/remote/containers) on your local machine, the samples repo offer a .devcontainer folder that will allow you to configure the environment anywhere you want as well as automatically set up a [Radius local environment](#create-a-radius-environment).

-Just enter your desired sample application directory and run `rad app deploy` to see Radius in action.
+After you launching your codespace or dev container, navigate into your desired sample application directory and run `rad app deploy` to see Radius in action.

 ## Create a Radius environment